-16.5 Staff who have contact with children and families
+5. Staff who have contact with pupils and families

 All staff who have contact with children and families will have supervisions which will provide them with sup- port, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.